rmadhan4/azure-content/articles/active-directory/index.md

                   <span class="step-number">2</span>
                   <p>Manage your Azure Active Directory</p>
                 </div>
-                <p class="description column-two-thirds">Get up to speed on what you need to know to manage your subscriptions, domains, and B2B collaboration.
+                <p class="description column-two-thirds">Get up to speed on what you need to know to manage your subscriptions, domains, and Azure AD B2B collaboration.
                 </p>
               </a>
             </header>